ChameleonCloud/docs/source/technical/baremetal.rst

 To make your instance publicly accessible over the Internet, you must associate a *Floating IP Address* to it.

 #.
-On the *Floating IPs* page (under the *Networks* section in the left-hand sidebar), ensure that there is a free Floating IP available in your project.
+On the *Floating IPs* page (under the *Network* section in the left-hand sidebar), ensure that there is a free Floating IP available in your project.
 If there is not, click the *Allocate IP to Project* button to bring up the *Allocate Floating IP* dialog.
 In this dialog, you may simply click *Allocate IP*.
 You can optionally specify a description for the IP for your convenience.

    .. figure:: baremetal/associate_pool.png
       :alt: the Allocate Floating IP dialog